photon-sdk/photon-lib/threat-model.md

 While the possibility of the user losing their phone and losing access to their cloud account is possible.
 Users can mitigate this unlikely scenario by syncing the wallet to a second device before their primary phone is lost.

+Wallet developers should also implement regular [backup integrity checks](https://github.com/photon-sdk/photon-keyserver/issues/5) to "practice" a wallet restore and make sure all required assets are available.

 ### Compromise of iCloud/GDrive account

-In case the iCloud/GDrive account is compromised the wallet private key is protected using 256 bit encryption using the ChaCha20-Poly1305 algorithm.
+In case the iCloud/GDrive account is compromised the wallet private key is protected using 256 bit encryption using the [ChaCha20](https://en.wikipedia.org/wiki/Salsa20)-[Poly1305](https://en.wikipedia.org/wiki/Poly1305) algorithm ([IETF variant](https://tools.ietf.org/html/rfc7539) with a 96 bit nonce).
 The attacker would required access to the user’s SIM card as well to recover the wallet and steal funds.

 ### Compromise of photon-keyserver database

 In case the keyserver is compromised the adversary would have access to all of the encryption keys, but not of users’ iCloud/GDrive accounts.
 Upon detection of the compromise of the keyserver database, a public announcement should be made to ask users to re-register and rotate encryption keys.

+To make targeting the users' iCloud/GDrive accounts more difficult in case of a database breach, user identifiers such as phone numbers and email addresses are hashed using the [scrypt](https://en.wikipedia.org/wiki/Scrypt) key derivation function.
+A random salt is used to mitigate [Rainbow table attacks](https://en.wikipedia.org/wiki/Rainbow_table).

+In addition the keyserver DynamoDB database is [encrypted at rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html) using [HSM backed key management](https://aws.amazon.com/kms/).

 ### SIMjacking a.k.a SIM swap attacks